-- Independence - As well as creative freedom, you'll also be able to set your own hours and fit your work around other commitments often leads to an improved quality of life.
+- Independence - As well as creative freedom, you'll also be able to set your own hours and fit your work around other commitments, which often leads to an improved quality of life.

 - Job satisfaction - Reaping the rewards of your hard work can be very satisfying, while you also have the autonomy to do the things you love most.

 - Location - Working from home, if applicable, means that you don't have to worry about office politics, company hierarchies or an expensive and stressful daily commute.

 - Salary - Your earning potential is much higher when self-employed - everything is in your hands, meaning you can take on more work at various times of the day.
 Financially, the sky's the limit.

 Disadvantages of self-employment

 - Lack of employee benefits - You won't get sick pay, holiday pay or any other employee benefit, you also won't get the support or backing of an experienced HR team.

 - Long hours - Your working day may be much longer and more irregular than someone who isn't self-employed.
 Business commitments may mean that you spend less time with your friends and family, or struggle to switch off from work life.

 - Responsibility - You're in charge of your pension, National Insurance and completing your self-assessment tax return - what's more, you'll pay tax even if your business makes a loss.
-Nobody is there to manage you or motivate you during the difficult times.
 The fact that success or failure is down to you can increase your stress levels.